thejoeosborne/nestjs-be-test/README.md

 - sort = 1
 - sortBy = 'createdAt'

-Start by updating the api response type and return types
+Start by updating the api response type and return types of your `getUsers()` controller method:

 ```typescript
 export class UsersController {